sendwithus/competencies/competencies/one-on-ones.md

-# Competency - Manager One on Ones
+# Competency - One on Ones

 A key facet of working and leading a team is performing one on one check-ins with